zkochan/unpack-stream/README.md

-this package was used by pre-v5 versions of pnpm
+This package was used by pre-v5 versions of pnpm.
+It is not used since pnpm switched to using a content-addressable filesystem for the packages storage.

-now it is not used anymore

 # unpack-stream